Danny-Tran/theVenue/README.md

 ## The Venue
-Website created by using React and Reacts reveal.
+Website created by using React and React reveal.
 The Venue is a information site where you can purchases concer tickets and information about it.

 ### Getting Start
 1. Fork this repository, then clone your fork of this repository.